camronh/Lottery-Tutorial/PART2.md

 # Beginners Web3/Solidity/Blockchain Tutorial Part 2

 In [Part 1](https://github.com/camronh/Lottery-Tutorial/tree/Part1) we created the functionality for our lottery dApp.
-In Part 2, we'll be integrating the [API3 QRNG](https://api3.org/QRNG) into our contract and deploying it onto the [Polygon Mumbai testnet](https://docs.polygon.technology/docs/develop/network-details/network/).
-Alternatively, you may use the [Goerli public testnet](https://ethereum.org/en/developers/docs/networks/#goerli) in place of Mumbai by following the same steps.
+In Part 2, we'll be integrating the [API3 QRNG](https://api3.org/QRNG) into our contract and deploying it onto the [Ethereum Goerli public testnet](https://ethereum.org/en/developers/docs/networks/#goerli).
+Alternatively, you may use another supported [chain](https://docs.api3.org/qrng/reference/chains.html) in place of Goerli by following the same steps and substituting accordingly.

 We'll be using the [Airnode Request-Response Protocol (RRP)](https://docs.api3.org/airnode/v0.7/concepts/) to get the random numbers onto the blockchain for the lottery.
 API3 QRNG is an Airnode [first-party oracle](https://docs.api3.org/api3/introduction/first-party-oracles.html) serving these random numbers from the Australian National University for blockchain and Web3 use-cases.
 Check our [API3 docs](https://docs.api3.org/api3/) to learn more about API3 and get an [overview of Airnode](https://docs.api3.org/airnode/v0.7/).